syncfusion-content/blazor-docs/blazor/maps/user-interactions.md

 ### Changing duration in mobile devices

-To change the duration of the tooltips in mobile devices, you can use the [Duration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsTooltipSettings.html#Syncfusion_Blazor_Maps_MapsTooltipSettings_Duration) property in the [MapsLayerTooltipSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayerTooltipSettings.html) for layer tooltips, [MapsBubbleTooltipSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsBubbleTooltipSettings.html) for bubble tooltips, and [MapsMarkerTooltipSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsMarkerTooltipSettings.html) for marker tooltips.
+To change the duration of the tooltips on mobile devices, you can use the [Duration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsTooltipSettings.html#Syncfusion_Blazor_Maps_MapsTooltipSettings_Duration) property in the tooltip settings for features such as layers, markers, bubbles, polygons, and more.
 By default, this property is set to **2000** milliseconds.
 Setting the value to **0** will keep the tooltip visible indefinitely, removing it only on the next interaction.
 If it is greater than **0**, the tooltip will be removed after the specified time.

 In the following example, we demonstrate how to change the duration of the tooltip in mobile devices for layers in the Maps component.